craigtp/PersonalStudy/Books.md

      ------------------------------------------------------------------------------- |
      Rebels At Work                                                                  |
-     The Inmates Are Running The Asylum                                              | Clean Code                                                                      |
+     The Inmates Are Running The Asylum                                              | Zen and the Art of Motorcycle Maintenance                                       | Clean Code                                                                      |
      Clean Coder                                                                     |
      Domain-Driven Design: Tackling complexity in the heart of software              |